The full syntax of the

 This allows you output audio on the C6 pin (needs abstracting).
-See the audio section for more information.
+See the audio page for more information.

 Uses buzzer to emulate clicky switches.
 A cheap imitation of the Cherry blue switches.
 By default, uses the C6 pin, same as AUDIO_ENABLE.

-Use this to debug changes to variable values, see the tracing variables section for more information.
+Use this to debug changes to variable values, see the tracing variables section of the Unit Testing page for more information.